 See class descriptions below.

-This class will be online this year.
-Class members will be polled to determine the best time so sign up soon to be included in the scheduling
+Date & Time TBD: This 1½ hour class will be online.
+Class members will be polled to determine the best time so sign up soon to be included in the scheduling.

 Mentored by: Shawn Crane